Patricia Velásquez: Career

 Velásquez competed on behalf of the charity Wayúu Tayá Foundation on the twelfth season of The Apprentice.
-She was fired in week 6, on 25 March 2012.

 On 2015, LA Femme Film Festival gave Velásquez their Humanitarian Award.

 On August 30, 2018, the Organization of American States (OAS) appointed Velásquez as Goodwill Ambassador for the Rights of Indigenous Peoples of the Americas during a ceremony at its headquarters in Washington, DC.

 Velásquez was honored by the Human Rights Campaign with the 2018 Visibility Award in New England.

 In 2019, she played Patricia Alvarez in the horror film The Curse of La Llorona.

 In 2020, Velásquez played Nurse Velasquez in Malignant, Mariela Vicuna in Brut Force, and Meg in List of a Lifetime where she was nominated for Best Supporting Actress in the 2022 Imagen Awards.

+In 2024, Velásquez was featured in Time magazine.
+Additionally, she took on the lead role in Maya, a film addressing human trafficking, directed by Julia Verdin.
+In 2025, she appeared in No Address, a film spotlighting homelessness.

+Velásquez has spoken at TED Conference, The Clinton Global Initiative, The Human Rights Campaign, and numerous other venues.